THE ALARMING TRUTH

 3.41 " A larger scale study of twenty one alarms conducted by New Zealand's Consumer's Institute showed.

 the same disturbing results.
-Both types of alarms picked up blazing fires quickly, but when it came to
+Both types of alarms picked up blazing fires quickly, but when it came to.

 smoldering fires, some ionization alarms took up to ten minutes to go off, and some did not go off at all."